Have questions about Camp?

 We have answers!

 Getting your kid ready for camp is a hassle and a half!
-Find information here to help you, including Drop off/Pick up schedules, a packing list, how we deal with homesickness, the bus from Casper, how to send mail to your camper, and the activities we have!
+Find information here to help you, including Drop off/Pick up schedules, a packing list, how we deal with homesickness, the bus from Casper, how to send mail to your camper, the activities we have, our refund policy, camperships available, and our connection with Angel Tree!
 If you don't find the answer you're looking for, head over to the Contact page and send us your question!

 Drop Off/Pick Up